developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

 Each Enterprise Keyboard Designer project contains one or more key layouts, which are defined as any grouping of keys.
 Layouts are created using “drag and drop” or the “grid layout” option and are saved as a single encrypted file.
 The project name becomes the file name, with “`.encrypted`” as the file extension (i.e. `myTC75Layout.encrypted`).

+### General Usage Notes

+* **The Enterprise Keyboard Designer <u>must be used only in full screen mode**</u>.
+Resizing the Enterprise Keyboard Designer application window after starting a Project can result in unpredictable behavior.
+* **To display EKD layouts on a device, Enterprise Keyboard must be installed on that device** and set as the default input source.
+* Switching to a scanner layout **OTHER than the standard EKB scanner layout** using the "Switch-Scan" Press Action can cause unpredictable behavior.
+* **The order of layout names shown in the EKD layout menu can vary** from the list shown in the "Languages and Input" Settings panel on the device.
+* Deployed layouts sometimes look slightly different than their appearance in the device simulator.
+* **Do NOT deploy empty key layouts**; they can cause Enterprise Keyboard to behave unpredictably.

 > **Note**: In this guide, the terms “button” and “key” are used interchangeably.

 -----